NoelShere/Android-Studio-Development---Christmas-Counter-With-Activities/README.md

 ✅ Add a Musicplayer (Carolls & Music)
 ✅ Created a system that shows new verse every 30 seconds.

+## User Experence
+The layout of the application contains a home layout and sub layouts.

 ## App Download